Paul Gibson (politician): Alleged smear campaign

 Following union pressure for Gibson to be included in the NSW Ministry and Cabinet Premier Morris Iemma announced on 30 March 2007 that Gibson would become Minister for Sport, Minister for Western Sydney, and Minister Assisting the Minister for Roads (Road Safety).
 However, immediate conflict arose due to an existing hostile relationship with the Member for the Blue Mountains Phil Koperberg.
 Elected at the 2007 NSW state election, Koperberg was immediately appointed to the Ministry and Cabinet as Minister for Climate Change, the Environment and Water.
 When Koperberg sought preselection for Blue Mountains in 2006, Labor officials were secretly notified (by way of an affidavit) that an apprehended violence order had been sought in 1987 by Koperberg's former wife, Katherine Specking.
 Koperberg alleges that Gibson was behind the 2006 plot to discredit his reputation and accused Gibson at the time of running a smear campaign against him that "bordered on evil".
 Central to the tension between Koperberg and Gibson was that in 1994, Koperberg parted from his wife after suspecting that Specking and Gibson were having an affair.
 Gibson and Specking (who had been Gibson's electorate secretary) went on to have a relationship lasting ten years.

 Alleged assault

 Gibson was due to be sworn into the Ministry on 2 April 2007, however almost immediately after his appointment to the Ministry was announced, allegations arose that Gibson was involved in an alleged incident causing criminal assault some 16 years earlier.
 These allegations were raised with Premier Iemma by another Member of Parliament.
 The alleged victim of the assault was Gibson's former partner, one time Minister for Sport, Sandra Nori.
-Iemma referred the matter to the NSW Police for investigation and decided to not proceed with Gibson's appointment to the Ministry and Cabinet.
+Iemma referred the matter to the NSW Police for investigation and decided not to proceed with Gibson's appointment to the Ministry and Cabinet.
 The Police investigation determined that, due to insufficient evidence, there was no case to arrest or charge Gibson.
 Iemma chose to not reinstate Gibson as a Minister.

 During this period, more media reports arose about Gibson's close links with the Australian Hotels' Association.